-Each year we send a survey to all admitted undergraduate students who accept or decline their offer of admission.
+Each year we send a survey to all admitted transfer students who accept or decline their offer of admission.
 Our goal is to understand why students choose to come to the University of Illinois Urbana-Champaign or choose to go elsewhere, and what matters most when making that decision.
 We also try to assess how UIUC performs when it comes to counseling, communications, customer service, and more.
-This report provides an overview of key insights, takeaways, and recommendations.
+The report below provides an overview of key insights, takeaways, and recommendations.

 Cost remains the number-one reason why students decline their offer.
-58% of declines said cost was very much a reason why they chose to decline their offer of admission and not to attend UIUC.
+37% of declines said cost was “extremely” or “very much” a reason why they chose to decline their offer of admission and not to attend UIUC.

 The reputation of our individual majors is critical.
-“Major Reputation” is ranked as a top decision factor for both accepts and declines, outranked only by “University Reputation” for accepts and “Cost” for declines.
+“Major reputation” also continues to rank as a top decision factor for both accepts and declines.

 Brand building across multiple audiences should be a top priority.
-83% of accepts and 67% of declines say they first heard of UIUC from a friend or family member.
+65% of transfer students say they first heard of UIUC from a friend or family member.

 Students are seeing and remembering our ads.
-76% of all respondents recall seeing an ad about UIUC in the past 12 months (a majority being on social media or search).
+72% of all respondents recall seeing an ad about UIUC in the past 12 months (a majority being on social media).

 Decline data is less reliable.
 Keep in mind that the vast majority of admitted transfers accept their offer, so the decline data is sparse and therefore less reliable.